 - Scope: Currently, only compliance with NIST SP 800-171 is required.
 The new certification may incorporate requirements from other frameworks as well.

 Even if the scope of the regulation is not changed beyond that of NIST SP 800-171, the new level of enforcement under CMMC has significant implications for the defense industrial base.

-Implications Of The CMMC
+Implications of the CMMC

-As demonstrated in the Sera-Brynn research, the DIB contractors have largely ignored the cybersecurity requirements established by the US government.
+As demonstrated in the Sera-Brynn research, DIB contractors have largely ignored the cybersecurity requirements established by the US government.
 Given the fact that none of the surveyed organizations showed full compliance, it is evident that noncompliance is a widespread issue and not isolated to a few organizations.